pepstock-org/Charba-Wiki/docs/getting-started/GettingStarted.md

 Injecting java script resources, the application could be pretty big, mainly due to [Chart.JS](http://www.chartjs.org/) minified file that is more than 200 KB of size.

-Therefore, since version 2.3, **Charba** forces the user to define which kind of resources must be applied to own project, before starting using **Charba**.
+Therefore, as of version 2.3, **Charba** forces the user to define which kind of resources must be applied to own project, before starting using **Charba**.
 That means before calling whatever **Charba** API, the resource to use to inject [Chart.JS](http://www.chartjs.org/) must be set, otherwise an exception will occur.

 **Charba** injects also  the [Luxon](https://moment.github.io/luxon/) and the specific [adapter](https://github.com/chartjs/chartjs-adapter-luxon) in order to enable the [Chart.JS](http://www.chartjs.org/) time and time series axes feature.